 Paradox of Faith

 Everyone looks a little better from a distance.
-I have viewed a few strutting preachers at a distant but when I got a closer look I wondered why they strut.
-We all have some struggles of faith even if some look as if they have it altogether.
+I have viewed a few strutting Christians at a distant but when I got a closer I wondered why they strut.
+We all have some struggles of faith even though at times people may think we have it altogether.

-I cringe more than gloat when a few compliment me as a minister—because I know who I am without God (it is not too pretty).
+I cringe more than gloat when a few compliments come my way about my life as a minister.
+I know who I am without God (it is not too pretty).
 Truth be known, none of us are great men of God, we are mere men who serve a Great God.
 Our feet are of clay, we just happen to stand on the Rock.

 When we simply believe in Jesus’ goodness, mercy, and compassionate love—we believe!
-Our trust and reliance is in Him not in our “great faith” and this trust and reliance is in Him even when we do not understand the present outcome.
+Our trust and reliance is in Him not in our power or righteousness.

 Peter, James, and John had accompanied Jesus to the mountaintop experience we call, “The Mount of Transfiguration”, where the Lord appeared in a glorified state with Elijah and Moses.
 The remaining nine were left at the foot of the mountain.